 Within the drybulk shipping industry, the charterhire rate references most likely to be monitored are the freight rate indices issued by the Baltic Exchange, such as BDI.
-These references are based on actual charterhire rates under charter entered into by market participants as well as daily assessments provided to the Baltic Exchange by a panel of major shipbrokers.
+These references are based on actual charterhire rates under charter entered into by market participants, as well as daily assessments provided to the Baltic Exchange by a panel of major shipbrokers.
 The Baltic Panamax Index is the index with the longest history.
 The Baltic Capesize Index and Baltic Handymax Index are of more recent origin.

 The drybulk shipping industry is cyclical with attendant volatility in charterhire rates and profitability.
 The degree of charterhire rate volatility among different types of drybulk carriers varies widely, however, the abrupt and dramatic downturn in the drybulk charter market has severely affected the entire drybulk shipping industry.
 The Baltic Dry Index, an index published by The Baltic Exchange of shipping rates for 20 key drybulk routes, fell 94% from a peak of 11,793 in May 2008 to a low of 663 in December 2008 and remained volatile during 2009, reaching a low of 772 on January 5, 2009 and a high of 4,661 on November 19, 2009.
 The BDI continued its volatility in 2010, increasing from 3,235 in January 2010 to a high of 4,209 in May 2010 before subsequently decreasing to a low of 1,700 in July 2010.
 Following a short period of increase in the third quarter of 2010, the BDI fell to near July 2010 levels by the end of 2010.
-The BDI further decreased in 2011 to 1,043 in February 2011 and has continued to decline in 2012 to 753 as of January 26, 2012.
-As of March 23 the BDI stood at 908.
+The BDI further decreased in 2011 to 1,043 in February 2011 and has continued to decline in the beginning of 2012 to 753.
+During 2012, the BDI increased to a high of 1,165 as of May 8, 2012 and was at 899 as of March 18, 2013.